hari7696/cis6930sp24-assignment1/README.md

 ### print_file_entity_stats()

-Prints the statistics of entity types found in a file and also
-    returns the formatted string with entities count information.
+Calculcates the statistics of entity types found in a file and returns the formatted string with entities count information.

     Args:
         file (str): The path of the file.